nachomazzara/eip7702-poc/POST.md

 ### Step 3: Sending the Transaction

 We now have everything we need to send the transaction.
-Since we’re only creating the delegation (and not executing anything yet), the transaction will have:
+Since we're only creating the delegation (and not executing anything yet), the transaction will have:

 - Type: `0x04` (EIP-7702)